-With thousands of lessons to choose from amongst four skill levels, ChineseClass101 could keep you busy for years.
+With thousands of lessons to choose from amongst five skill levels, ChineseClass101 could keep you busy for years.
 Each lesson includes detailed supplementary information that can be downloaded as a PDF and studied at your leisure.
 New content is constantly being added in new formats that reflect current user study trends.

-What We Liked About ChineseClass101
+The Pros: What We Liked About ChineseClass101